Japan-EMNet Research Fellowship

 — No clinical training

-Second year: Develop and conduct own research projects (from the development of project, team, study protocol, IRB application, grant application, quality control, data cleaning, analysis, to publications) under direct mentoring.
+Second-third year(s): Develop and conduct own research projects (from the development of project, team, study protocol, IRB application, grant application, quality control, data cleaning, analysis, to publications) under direct mentoring.

 — MD, MD/PhD, or PhD